junxit/us-congress-bills-110/metadata.md

 - 2008-07-26 — Introduced in Senate
 - 2008-07-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S7527-7528)
 - 2008-07-26 — Sponsor introductory remarks on measure.
 (CR S7526-7527)
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-468.
+- 2008-09-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-468.
+- 2008-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1027.